Ic3fr0g/eNotes/Machine-learning/Clustering/K-means.md

 \end{align}
 $$

-> The cost function vs. no of iterations for k-means is **always** monotonically decreasing
+> The cost function vs. no of iterations for k-means is ==always== monotonically decreasing

 ## Random Initialisation